Jeet-Majumdar/Projects-ML-AI-Data-Science/Gen_AI_Diffusion/README.md

 ----------------

-Finetuning of Face generation model. `Diffusion_finetuning_face
+Finetuning of Face generation model. `Diffusion_finetuning_face_generation.ipynb`

+Here we will use pretrained model `google/ddpm-celebahq-256`.
+We will use `DDPMPipeline` to get the image pipeline and `DDIMScheduler` to finetune and infer.